 We welcome volunteers as young as 7 years of age.
 However, all volunteers under the age of 18 will need a parent present to participate in all Long Island Cares volunteer opportunities.

 Yes!
 If you are interested in volunteering with Long Island Cares for community service hours, just follow the general volunteer process guidelines.
-If you are in need of a community service letter, we will be happy to mail this to your home.
+If you are in need of a community service letter, we will be happy to send you one.
 Just make sure that you provide the Volunteer Coordinator with your:

-Please keep in mind that letters can take up to 7 days to be mailed.
-Please ensure you provide all of the information listed above, otherwise the Volunteer Coordinator will be unable to send your letter.
+Please keep in mind that letters can take up to 2 weeks to be provided.
+Please ensure you provide all of the information listed above, otherwise the volunteer coordinator will be unable to send your letter.

 Yes, but all court-mandated community service volunteers must go through our Warehouse Manager.
 Please contact 631-582-FOOD (3663) and ask to speak with the Warehouse Manager.